 To get a Divorce it is necessary to satisfy the Court that:

-- You have lived apart for four out of the five previous years.
+- You have lived apart for two out of the three previous years.

 - There is no reasonable prospect of reconciliation.